-- Commercial recreational activities extremely limited or no landscape capacity. - Visitor accommodation and tourism related activities very limited landscape capacity to absorb visitor accommodation within existing buildings or building platforms.
-Extremely limited or noNo landscape capacity for tourism-related activities. - iii Urban expansions - extremely limited or no landscape capacity. - Intensive agriculture extremely limited or no landscape capacity. iv. - Earthworks very limited to no extremely limited and scape capacity for earthworks and additional trails or access tracks that protect naturalness and expressiveness attributes and values and are sympathetically designed to integrate with existing natural landform patterns. - Farm buildings extremely limited or no landscape capacity. vi - vii.
-Mineral extraction - extremely limited or no landscape capacity. - Transport infrastructure extremely limited or no landscape capacity. viii. - Utilities and regionally significant infrastructure Very limited to no extremely limited landscape ix. capacity.
-In the case of the National Grid, limited landscape capacity in circumstances where there is a functional or operational need for its location and structures are designed and located to limit their visual prominence, including associated earthworks. - Renewable energy generation extremely limited or no landscape capacity. Χ. - xi. production Forestry - extremely limited or no landscape capacity. - χij Rural living - extremely limited or no landscape capacity excepting for the replacement or repairs of existing dwellings at the current building locations where the existing footprint and building height is not protected.
+- i.
+Commercial recreational activities extremely limited or no landscape capacity. - ii.
+Visitor accommodation and tourism related activities very limited landscape capacity to absorb visitor accommodation within existing buildings or building platforms.
+Extremely limited or noNe landscape capacity for tourism-related activities. - iii.
+Urban expansions extremely limited or no landscape capacity. - iv.
+Intensive agriculture extremely limited or no landscape capacity. - v.
+Earthworks very limited to no extremely limited landscape capacity for earthworks and additional i tracks and trails for recreational use trails or access tracks, excluding mountain bike tracks, that protect is naturalness and expressiveness attributes and values and are sympathetically designed to integrate with existing natural landform patterns.
+Limited capacity for mountain bike tracks that are located to integrate with existing track networks, designed to be of a sympathetic appearance and character, and integrate with landscape restoration and enhancement. - vi.
+Farm buildings extremely limited or no landscape capacity. - vii.
+Mineral extraction extremely limited or no landscape capacity. - viii.
+Transport infrastructure extremely limited or no landscape capacity. - ix.
+Utilities and regionally significant infrastructure Very limited to no extremely limited landscape capacity.
+In the case of the National Grid, limited landscape capacity in circumstances where there is a functional or operational need for its location and structures are designed and located to limit their visual prominence, including associated earthworks.

-Commented [JH6]: OS 141.44 Allenby Farms Ltd

-Commented [JH7]: OS 141.45 Allenby Farms Ltd
+Commented [JH13]: OS 141.44 Allenby Farms Ltd Commented [JH14]: OS 141.45 Allenby Farms Ltd